-The National Cancer Institute, part of the National Institutes of Health, is a national resource center for information and education about all forms of cancer, including CAR T-cell therapy.
-The NCI also provides a clinical trial search feature, the PDQ® Cancer Clinical Trials Registry, at https://www.cancer.gov/research/participate/clinical-trials-search, where healthcare professionals and patients can look for clinical trials.
+The National Cancer Institute, part of the National Institutes of Health, is a national resource center for information and education about all forms of cancer.
+The NCI also provides a clinical trial search feature, the PDQ Cancer Clinical Trials Registry, at www.cancer.gov/clinicaltrials, where healthcare professionals and patients can look for clinical trials.